babygang-c64/BygShellV2/README.md

 All external commands can :

 - Process multiple files
-- Process files from a directory wildcard expression
+- Process files from a directory wildcard expression using * character
 - Have a combination of single letters options, starting with "-"
+- Can have integer values associated to options with "-X=<value>" syntax
+- Can return integer and string results to BASIC SH% and SH$ variables
 - Pipe and pipe append results to an output SEQ file with ">" and ">>"

 ## Internal commands